vanruesc/overtime/README.md

 ## Usage

-Download the [minified library](http://vanruesc.github.io/overtime/build/overtime.min.js) and include it on your page:
+Download the [minified library](http://vanruesc.github.io/overtime/build/overtime.min.js) and include it in your project:

 ```html
 <script src="/js/overtime.min.js"></script>
 ```

-Then use Overtime in your like this:
+Then use Overtime like this:

 ```javascript
 // Create an Overtime instance.